Step 17: The network in Heat

 The template

-We’ll continue using the template we previously created.
+Continue using the template you previously created.

 heat_template_version: 2014-10-16